How Pilot5 fits

 Research and search tools

 Find and rank.
-Don't synthesize and recommend.
+Don't synthesise and recommend.

 Search-augmented AI tools answer 'what does the web say about X' by retrieving and ranking sources.
-Strong for research stage queries where the user wants to consume primary sources.
+Strong for research-stage queries where the user wants to consume primary sources.
 Less well-suited to 'should we do X' questions where the answer requires weighing trade-offs, surfacing dissent, and producing a defensible recommendation rather than a curated reading list.

 Where Pilot5 differs